dalesgit/obsidian/pages/Prayer list.md

 	- waiting for God to show me my calling now in Florida. (git-journal) spiritual direction
 	- Trish and Mack, Hildy and Charlie, Marlene visit to Naples
 	- Memorial for Brian, Cynthia Marie
+	- MP weight loss
 	- ~~Dayspring: Word and Water retreat 4/26-7~~
 	- ~~Cyndi (travel to Chicago) and Brian (**RIP 4/14/24**)~~
-	- Tom's support for MP's group
+	- Tom, Ed, Roxie  -- support for MP's group
 	- Jolene surgery -- sucessful
 	- centering prayer at St Alfred's
 	- people of Haiti.
 Gangs overrun.